 In futures trading, settlement takes place on a daily basis after the close of trading.
 This is when the trader gets information to provide a variation margin if the margin drops below the maintenance margin level.

 If the trader is unable to pay the margin money, the broker can sell the securities in the trader’s account to meet the margin requirements.
-Meaning, the broker has the authority to close all your positions to meet the margin requirements.
+This means the broker has the authority to close all your positions to meet the margin requirements.
 Moreover, the broker can sell your holding in any order, even the ones that you would never want to sell.
 Thus, it is crucial to take the margin call seriously.